 IS POLYGAMY REALLY BAD?

 For the purpose of this post, let me define polygamy in its simplicity as a marriage practice in which a husband marries more than one wife.
 But in modern (western) civilization, the ideally accepted system of marriage is monogamy whereby a husband marries only one wife.
 However, in olden traditions and even up to this moment, in some parts of the world, it was normal to see a man marry two or more wives which is polygamy, or even a situation where a woman marries more than one husband which is called polyandry.
 When a husband marries only two wives, this is called bigamy.
 Presently, in some parts of Europe, bigamy is a criminal offence.
 Whichever type of marriage one chooses has its peculiar attractions or demerits.
 Having interacted with very many people from polygamous homes, my humble self also being a product of polygamy, that very question that forms the title of this post must be answered in all frankness but before answering the question, the first question to ask and answer is, why do people really decide to marry more than one wife?
 Many reasons have been given by various experts but from my own investigations, the following few points prevail, especially in Africa.
+Just read and enjoy yourself.

 - Religion: One of the reasons why some men marry more than one wife is religion-based.
-While some Christians see nothing wrong with the practice, citing Jacob, King Solomon and others in the bible, Muslims believe that a man is free to marry up to four wives, based on their understanding of their religious their teachings.
+While some Christians see nothing wrong with the practice, citing Jacob, King Solomon and others in the bible, Muslims believe that a man is free to marry up to four wives, based on their understanding of their religious teachings.

 - Traditions: By tradition, particularly in most parts of Africa, some men marry more than one wife by virtue of their position.
 For example, in the western part of Nigeria, the traditional rulers normally marry more than one wife.
 Indeed, one such traditional ruler domiciled in the United States recently boasted that he had six wives, as he is the traditional ruler of the Yoruba community in that part of America.
 Also, in the eastern part of Nigeria, a man taking the Igbo traditional Ozo title usually has two or more wives.